TIGRLab/tigrlab.github.io/members/index.md

 	<a href="/images/ppl.stock.jpeg"><img src="/images/ppl.e.dickie.jpeg"></a>
 </figure>

 Dr. Erin Dickie (PhD, Neurological Sciences, McGill University) is a Project Scientist.
 Dr. Dickie’s research focus is personalized connectomics, or the ability to map brain organization at the level of the individual.
-She recently published a paper in Biological Psychiatry, finding that personalized brain mapping might facilitate biomarker discovery.
-In this paper, she introduced a novel tool for mapping neurodiversity (PINT), and showed that the brains of those affected by autism are more variable in their organization than those of typically developing controls.
-Dr. Dickie was recently awarded a NARSAD Young Investigator Award to investigate how individual mapping of brain function may be a critical first step for the design of targets for neurostimulation therapy.
-Dr. Dickie also founded the “ciftify” open software framework for surface-based analyses of MR data, with collaboration from the developers of the Human Connectome Project.
-She serves as an invited instructor and member in international initiatives for education and best scientific practices, including the International Neuroinformatics Coordinating Facility (INCF) working group for Reproducibility and Best Practices in Human Brain Imaging.
+Dr. Dickie received a NARSAD Young Investigator Award to investigate how personalized mapping may be a critical first step for the design of targets for neurostimulation therapy.
+Dr. Dickie founded the “ciftify” open software framework for surface-based analyses of MR data, collaborating with the Human Connectome Project.
+A paper describing this technique was recently published in NeuroImage.
+This year, Dr. Dickie was appointed to the Department of Psychiatry as Assistant Professor as well as a cross-appointment with the Krembil Centre for Neuroinformatics.
+She is an invited instructor and member of international initiatives for education and best scientific practices.